P.O. Box 6015

 There are numerous opportunities for artists to submit their proposals for Columbia's public art projects.
 Please check back with us throughout the year to see how your work can be a part of Columbia's public art portfolio.

-Proceeds from the Poster Party support the Office of Cultural Affairs' community programs and services.
+Proceeds from the Poster Party for the Artssupport the Office of Cultural Affairs' community programs and services.
 Posters are sold year-round at the Office of Cultural Affairs, 300 S. Providence, or at Deck the Walls in the Columbia Mall.